TriangleHpk/InstaParser/README.md

-# TwitterParser
+# InstagramParser
-Project for searching posts on Twitter by hashtags
+Project for searching posts on Instagram by hashtags